DHS-CP/P5_GreenfootSeatingChartMaster2023-24/README.md

 1. Go to GitHub and navigate to the main page of the repository (you are already here)
 2. Click on the `branches` tab (you should see a number indicating the current number of branches).
 3. Click on the green button labeled `New Branch.`
-4. Name the new branch as ``firstname-lastname.`` Replace firstname and lastname with your actual first name and last name.
+4. Name the new branch as ``firstname-lastname``.
+Replace firstname and lastname with your actual first name and last name.
 5. Click `Create branch` or a similar confirmation button.
 6. (watch the gif below for detailed instructions)